JohnAugustineMcCain/Trivalent/README.md

 # 10k runs, 50-digit n, 100 subtractors
 python3 goldbach_proof_of_concept.py --trials 10000 --digits 50 --subtractors 100
 ```

+## Why this is interesting

+-	Mathematicians normally stop at Level 1: state the heuristic and assume it’s “convincing enough.”

+- I've built Level 2, where the heuristic itself is experimentally tested.

+-	And I'm moving it to Level 3, where you don’t just test the heuristic, but also test the process of testing heuristics!

+It's *a **new philosophy** of experimental mathematics*: a framework for how much confidence we should assign to beliefs about unproven statements, and why.

+It’s like layers in machine learning:

+- Conjecture = ground truth label.

+- Heuristic = model hypothesis.

+- Meta-heuristic = validation set metrics.

+- Meta-meta-heuristic = analysis of whether the validation procedure itself generalizes across tasks.

 ## Why This Matters

-This project isn’t just about P vs NP or Goldbach.
+This project isn’t just about P vs NP or Goldbach or Heuristics.
 It demonstrates a **PEACE confidence-builder** to:
 - Sample large problem instances at random.
 - Apply a **tiny, bounded budget** of checks.
 - Treats each success as confidence  while misses are understood as budget limits, not failures.